dyninst/dyninst/docker/README.md

 $ docker build -f docker/Dockerfile -t dyninst:ubuntu-20.04 --build-arg build_jobs=16 --build-arg base=dyninst-base:ubuntu-20.04 .
 ```

-In the development container, Dyninst is installed in `/dyninst/install`.
+Dyninst is installed in `/dyninst/install`, and its source is in `/dyninst/src`.

 ### Develop